In our society, there is a mysterious phenomenon occurring known as “Soul Loss” arising in all people of all ages

 Imagine that a young child is molested or abused.
 In order to cope with the horrendous experience, the child escapes by dissociating, or detaching themselves, from the situation.
 In the process of protecting themselves, the child creates various alter egos, or entirely different personalities within themselves, as a defense mechanism.
 In psychology, this is treated as “multiple personality disorder” (now known as Dissociative Identity Disorder).

 But Soul Loss, or dissociation, is not limited to these extreme cases and can be found in different degrees in most people.
 Addictions, eating disorders, identity disorders, post-traumatic stress, depression, codependency, narcissism, low self-esteem, and adjustment disorders are all common causes for (and symptoms of) Soul Loss in our superficial, fast-paced, materialistic modern societies that are mostly devoid of all sense of sacredness.

 A young woman who dreams of being an artist but has to live up to her parent’s expectations of being a doctor will lose a little bit of her Soul, ignoring an essential part of her being.
 Or suppose the young woman does go ahead and follows her dream of being an artist, but deep down she still depends on her parent’s approval.
 She then either blames them to avoid taking responsibility for pursuing her passion, or she develops depression because she is not accepted by them.
 This story might sound familiar to you.

 Fortunately, there are many ways of finding wholeness again.
-Most of the material Luna and I write for lonerwolf is a form of Soul Retrieval, where we help you to become aware of aspects within yourself that may be buried or lost.
+Most of the material Luna and I write for lonerwolf is a form of Soul Retrieval (or ensoulment), where we help you to become aware of aspects within yourself that may be buried or lost.
 We do this by encouraging the development of authenticity, self-exploration, self-love, and self-transformation.
 I’ll explore some common Soul Retrieval practices a little later.

 21 Signs You Might Be Experiencing Soul Loss